Portfolio Projects

 WHO IS THIS?

 I have worked on eight different game projects during my time at The Game Assembly.
-Theses game projects have taught me how to work with an agile workflow while working cross-discipline within a team, also the importance of clear communication.
+These game projects have taught me how to work with an agile workflow while working cross-discipline within a team, also the importance of clear communication.
 I have learned how to adapt animations to work and flow nicely in gameplay, whilst honing my skills with the twelve animation principles.
-Thank you for taking the time to check out my portfolio! ― Also, here's my CV!
+Thank you for taking the time to check out my portfolio website! ― Also, here's my CV!

 I am part of The Game Assembly’s internship program.
 As per the agreement between the Game Industry and The Game Assembly,